Octachron/codept/README.md

     invalid file that might be more precise − or brittle.
 More tests are needed.
     See also the more generic `-k` option.

 Another possible difference between codept and ocamldep output is codept built-in detection of dependency cycles.
-Within codept, cycles triggers a fatal error message and stops the current analysis.
+With default options, cycles triggers a fatal error message within codept and stops the current analysis.
+If the option `-k` is specified, the analysis goes on by ignoring the submodule structure of cycle when inside the cycle.

 ##Codept-only options